Scrum: A Framework to Reduce Risk and Deliver Value Sooner

 Together, the Scrum Team

-Together, the three accountabilities represent a Scrum Team.
+Together, the three roles represent a Scrum Team.
 They have full authority to make all decisions relevant to their product.
 The Product Owner decides how to use the budget available to maximize the value for stakeholders.
-Developers decide how to create that product and collectively have all the skills they need to do so.
+The Development Team decides how to build that product and has all the skills needed to do so.
 And the Scrum Master guarantees that this is done in a way that maximizes empiricism.
 No other roles are necessary.

 Two Driving Principles